5. Gateway & Transports

 Trace a Request: From HTTP to @runnable

 Before explaining the architecture, let’s trace what actually happens when an HTTP request hits a SignalPy-generated endpoint.
-Every file path and line number references the real source.

 Suppose you have this component:

-@component("splunk", version="1.0")
+@component("splunk", version="1.0",

 class SplunkApp: